-\emph{BM-ehanced FSRM scheme---} Let us first recast the basics of RM, and here we mainly focus on an $n$-qubit system.
-In each round, RM scheme samples a random unitary from some ensemble, e.g. local random ones $U=\otimes_j u^{(j)}$ \cite{Elben2019toolbox}.
+\textit{BM-ehanced FSRM scheme---} Let us first recast the basics of randomized measurement (RM), and here we mainly focus on an $n$-qubit system.
+In each round, the RM scheme samples a random unitary from some ensemble, e.g. local random ones $U=\otimes_j u^{(j)}$ \cite{Elben2019toolbox}.
 One samples $U$ for $N_U$ rounds.
-In each round, one repeats the evolution of the sequentially prepared $\rho$ by the chosen $U$ and conducts CM for $N_M$ shots.
+In each round, one repeats the evolution of the chosen $U$ for $N_M$ shots.
 One post-processes the multiplication of conditional probabilities $\mathrm{Pr}(\mb{b}|U)$ to estimate some nonlinear functions like the purity \cite{Brydges2019Probing},

-Here $O_k$ serves as a proper post-processing function that projects $k$-shot result into a real number, with each shot is a $n$-bit string, as shown in Fig.~\ref{Fig_demo}(a).
+Here $O_k$ serves as a proper post-processing function that projects $k$-shot result into a real number, with each shot as a $n$-bit string.
 In practice, to obtain a reasonable accurate $\pr(\mb{b}|U)$, a large number of shots, typically $N_M \sim 10^2$ for a single-qubit experiment, are required, which seems to hinder RM in the few-shot scenario.

-Actually, inspired by the CS scheme, one can construct an unbiased estimator of a $k$-th order function $\mc{T}_k$ within RM framework using very few shots \cite{singlezhou,Zhenhuan2022correlation}.
+Actually, inspired by the CS scheme, one can construct an unbiased estimator of a $k$-th order function $\mc{T}_k$ within the RM framework using very few shots \cite{singlezhou,Zhenhuan2022correlation}.
 In particular, the shot number can be taken to be $N_M=k$, i.e., its minimal value.
 By denoting in total $k$ successive shots in the experiment as $\{\mb{b}_i\}$.
-The estimator reads $\hat{\mc{T}_k}=O_k(\{\mb{b}_i\})$ with
+The unbiased estimator reads $\hat{\mc{T}_k}=O_k(\{\mb{b}_i\})$ with

 which is guaranteed by Eq.~\eqref{eq:RMmean}.
-We denote such modification of RM about the post-processing strategy as few-shot randomized measurements (FSRM).
+We denote such modification of RM about the post-processing strategy as few-shot randomized measurements (FSRM).The process for the FSRM see Fig.\ref{Fig_demo}(a).
 This estimator is then averaged for $N_U$ times to reduce the statistical variance.
-Note that unlike the estimation of linear observables, we give an unbiased estimation of $\mc{T}_k(\rho)$ from every $k$ shots.
+Note that, unlike the estimation of linear observables, we give an unbiased estimation of $\mc{T}_k(\rho)$ from every $k$ shots.